The-Obstacle-Is-The-Way/Clarity-AI-Backend/SPARC.md

 - Diagnosing failing tests by analyzing test code and implementation
 - Understanding complex execution flows across multiple files
 - Identifying inconsistent patterns in error handling or validation logic
-- Exploring architectural issues without making changes
+- Exploring architectural issues before making changes
 - Getting insights on code quality and potential improvements

-## Implementation Mode Warning
+## Implementation Options

-⚠️ **Important**: The implementation mode of SPARC (without the `--research-only` flag) attempts to make changes to your code automatically.
-This mode has shown compatibility issues with Cursor IDE and may not work reliably.
-Stick to research-only mode when working with Cursor IDE.
+While SPARC does offer implementation capabilities, using Claude in Cursor IDE for implementation provides several advantages:

+1. **Greater visibility** into exactly what changes are being made
+2. **More controlled editing** with the ability to review changes before they're applied
+3. **Better integration** with Cursor IDE features
+4. **More reliable** for complex changes that require careful coordination

+For simpler projects or when working outside of Cursor, SPARC's full implementation mode can be used, but the research+Claude workflow is recommended for complex production codebases.

-## Example Workflow with Cursor IDE
+## Example Combined Workflow

 1. Run failing tests to identify issues:
    ```bash